Developing Pupils Love of Reading

 Main Themes: Power of love, individuality, humanity and belonging (links with English curriculum - humanity and love)

-• Year 8 - Pupils begin Year 8 in another fantasy land with Northern Lights (His Dark Materials).
-Pupils will journey with Lyra through worlds that have similarities to our own.
-Pupils will experience the themes of conflict and love in this fantasy novel.
-They will then move on to a classic in The Outsiders, where they will encounter themes of self-identity, pain and struggles in the life of a 14 year old boy over a short period.
+- Year 8 - Pupils begin Year 8 in with a classic in The Outsiders, where they will encounter themes of self-identity, pain and struggles in the life of a 14 year old boy over a short period.
 Pupils should be able to draw some comparisons between themselves and the main character as they journey through school.
-We finish Year 8 with Artichoke Hearts which provides themes of self-identity, growth and love at a time where our own pupils will also be sharing some of these experiences.
+We finish Year 8 with Holes, which delves into the importance of friendship and resilience, whilst also highlighting that the world can be unjust and difficult.

 Theme: self-identity, society, conflict love (links with English curriculum - conflict and love)